Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Operator inversion by diagonal frame decomposition

 \section{Operator inversion by diagonal frame decomposition}

-Throughout this paper $\X$ and $\Y$ denote Hilbert spaces and $\Ko \colon \dom(\Ko) \subseteq \X \to \Y$ a linear operator.
-In this section, we introduce diagonal frame compositions which in the following sections will be used to regularise the inverse problem defined by $\Ko$.
+Throughout this paper $\X$ and $\Y$ denote Hilbert spaces over $\mathbb{K} \in \{\R, \mathbb{C} \}$ and $\Ko \colon \dom(\Ko) \subseteq \X \to \Y$ a closed, densely defined linear operator.
+Note that we do not assume the operator $\Ko$ to be bounded.
+For example, this allows to include the Radon transform on $L^2(\R^2)$ in our setting; see Section~\ref{sec:radon}.
+In this section, we introduce diagonal frame decompositions (DFDs) which in the following sections will be used to regularize the inverse problem defined by the forward operator $\Ko$.